Rules and Regulations

 - The University reserves the right to relocate residents with prior written notice for the purposes of consolidation of residents.
 Such consolidation may be undertaken to promote individual or community health or safety, to reduce costs, or for such reasons as deemed necessary by the Vice President for Student Affairs.

 - At the University’s sole discretion, construction may take place near residential units.
 No adjustment will be made to any residence charges at any time based solely on that construction.

 - No resident may remain in the residence halls during any vacation period.
 All residents must check out of their residence hall within 24 hours of their last scheduled final exam each quarter.
 In addition, all residents must check out and remove all personal belongings from the residence halls within 24 hours of their last scheduled final exam in June.
 Storage of personal belongings over the summer months in any space within the residence halls is prohibited.
 Northwestern University will not be responsible for any loss due to fire, theft, or other casualty.

 Residents are not permitted to run a business, including those conducted online or via the Internet, from their residence hall room or building without the direct consent of the executive director of residential services.

 Movies, Videos, and DVD Viewing

 Federal copyright laws restrict showing movies and videos outside of a private home.
-For more information, see “Public Showing of Copyrighted Videos and Material” on pages 50–51.
+For more information, see “Public Showing of Copyrighted Videos and Material” on page 61 of the Student Handbook (PDF).